aarushirita/aarushirita.github.io/_pages/teaching.md

 **Quantitative Methods, 2018**
 Institute of Economic Growth and office of the Chief Economic Adviser of India

-**Game Theory (Bridge Course, Graduate Level), 2017** Department of Economics, Delhi School of Economics

-**Econometrics (Bridge Course, Graduate Level), 2017** Department of Economics, Delhi School of Economics

-## Teaching Assistant
+## Teaching Assistant at Brown University

-**Machine Learning, Text Analysis and Economics, Spring 2024** with Prof. Amy Handlan, Brown University
+**Machine Learning, Text Analysis and Economics, Spring 2024** with Professor Amy Handlan

+**Statistical Methods and Economic Analysis for MPA, Summer 2022** with Professors Jesse Bruhn, Bryce Steinberg, Neil Thakral, and Alex Poterack

+**Intermediate Microeconomics, Summer 2021** with Professor Fahri Ulusoy

 **Game Theory, Fall 2020**
-with Prof. Roberto Serrano, Brown University
+with Professor Roberto Serrano

-**Graduate level Mathematics for Economists, Fall 2019** with Prof. Alex Poterrack, Brown University
+**Graduate level Mathematics for Economists, Fall 2019** with Professor Alex Poterrack

-**Intermediate Microeconomics, Summer 2021** with Prof. Fahri Ulusoy, Brown University